UseHover/slate/source/index.html.md

 Parameter | Description
 --------- | -----------
-who | Recipient phone number, either the user's or another number amount | Amount of airtime to buy in MKK
+who | Recipient phone number, either the user's or another number amount | Amount of airtime to buy in MMK